 This unit builds on your primary school professional experiences and supports you to articulate and reflect on important questions regarding the impact of teachers' work.
 In particular you will reflect on students' experiences of, and learning in, primary schools by investigating personal, school-based, theoretical and socio-cultural explanations of your experiences in educational settings, including the principles underpinning the creation of safe and secure classroom environments.
 This is a praxis inquiry unit in which you undertake professional experience in a primary school and have the opportunity to develop and trial a range of teaching strategies.
 For example you will use both verbal and non-verbal communication strategies to support student engagement.
 You will seek and apply constructive feedback from your teachers in order to improve your teaching practice.

-AND successful completion of the Literacy and Numeracy Test for Initial Education students.
-This unit is only for Education students undertaking the courses EBED, ABED and HBED.
+This unit is only for Education students undertaking the courses EBED and ABED.

 |1.||Explore approaches to the documentation of lesson and curriculum planning which facilitate a positive classroom climate that supports and encourages all students to achieve at their optimal level;|